-Numbers of feces are presented as mean ± SEM (standard error of mean).
-P<0.05, vs control (Dennett’s t test)
+Numbers of feces are presented as mean ± SEM (standard error of the mean).
+P<0.05, vs. control (Dennett’s t-test)

-MgSO4 Induced Antidiarrhoeal Test: In the magnesium sulphate induced diarrheal mice, loperamide HCl (3 mg/kg) and methanolic extract of Ficus hispida leaves at the doses of 200 mg/kg and 400 mg/kg significantly (p<0.05, vs. control) reduced the total number diarrheal feces.
-Here, the decrease of the total number of diarrheal feces is dose dependent in manner.
+MgSO4 Induced Anti-diarrhoeal Test: In the magnesium sulfate induced diarrheal mice, loperamide HCl (3 mg/kg) and methanolic extract of Ficus hispida leaves at the doses of 200 mg/kg and 400 mg/kg significantly (p<0.05, vs. control) reduced the total number diarrheal feces.

 TABLE 3: EFFECT OF METHANOLIC EXTRACT OF FICUS HISPIDA LEAVES IN MgSO4 INDUCED DIARRHEAL TEST